PRL-PRG/evalr-experiment/README.md

 make package-analysis
 ```

-It should take about a minutes and the results will be in `run/analysis`:
+It should take a couple of minutes and the results will be in `run/analysis`:

 ```
 run/analysis/